-AMMP supports several project types for which there are methods to quantify GHG emission reductions.
+AMMP supports several project types for which there are methods to quantify greenhouse gas (GHG) emission reductions.
 To be eligible, the current baseline manure management practices must include the anaerobic decomposition of volatile solids stored in a lagoon or other predominantly liquid anaerobic environment.
 Methane is produced when volatile manure solids are stored in wet, anaerobic conditions; consequently, conditions that lead to methane production must currently exist at a dairy or livestock operation in order for methane emission reductions to be achieved through an AMMP project.

 While solid separation or conversion from flush to dry scrape manure collection can be a critical component an AMMP project, these practices are not considered to be stand-alone projects because they relate only to how manure is separated or collected.
-In order to calculate GHG emissions and emission reductions, it is also necessary to identify how the separated or collected manure volatile solids will be treated and/or stored (e.g. open solar drying, composting in vessel).
+In order to calculate GHG emissions and emission reductions, it is also necessary to identify how the separated or collected manure volatile solids will be treated and/or stored (e.g., open solar drying, composting in vessel).
 Storage or further treatment will always take place with separated or collected solids, and applicants are required to identify what this will be.
 The storage or further treatment of the collected solids produces methane to varying degrees, as determined by the Methane Conversion Factor (MCF) for each practice.
 Applicants should use the definitions provided to determine which practice most closely describes how they will manage separated or scraped manure volatile solids.
 If an applicant's treatment/storage practices do not exactly match the definition of a listed practice, they will identify the most-closely related practice.
-An applicant may submit multiple grant applications; however, each grant application must represent an individual project at a unique project site (i.e., dairy or livestock operation).

-Each AMMP project requesting GGRF funding must include at least one of the following project components that reduce baseline methane emissions.
+Each AMMP project requesting funding must include at least one of the following project components that reduce baseline methane emissions.

-- 1. Pasture-based management including (i) conversion of a non-pasture dairy or livestock operation to pasture-based management and/or (ii) increasing the amount of time livestock spend at pasture at an existing pasture operation. - Note: All pasture-based management projects must currently manage/store some manure in anaerobic conditions and introduce new practices that reduce the quantity of manure managed under such conditions. - 2.
-Alternative manure treatment and storage practices including:
+1. Pasture-based management including (i) conversion of a non-pasture dairy or livestock operation to pasture-based management and/or (ii) increasing the amount of time livestock spend at pasture at an existing pasture operation.

+Note: All pasture-based management projects must currently manage/store some manure in anaerobic conditions and introduce new practices that reduce the quantity of manure managed under such conditions.

-- a) Installation of a compost bedded pack barn that composts manure in situ.
-Applicants are strongly encouraged to evaluate and incorporate best practices1 for design and management of compost bedded pack barns to ensure estimated GHG reductions will be achieved by the project. - b) Installation of slatted floor pit storage manure collection that must be cleaned out at least monthly. - 3.
-Solid separation of manure solids prior to entry into a wet/anaerobic environment (e.g. lagoon, settling pond, settling basin) at a dairy or livestock operation in conjunction with one of the manure treatment and/or drying practices listed below.
-Eligible solid separation technologies include: - a) Weeping Wall (system must have a minimum of at least two cells) - b) Stationary Screen - c) Vibrating Screen - d) Screw Press - e) Centrifuge - f) Roller Drum - g) Belt Press/Screen - h) Advanced solid-liquid separation assisted by flocculants and/or bead filters.
-This practice must be implemented in conjunction with a primary mechanical separator. - Vermifiltration.
-This practice must be implemented in conjunction with a primary mechanical separator.
+- 2. Alternative manure treatment and storage practices including: - a) Installation of a compost bedded pack barn that composts manure in situ.
+Applicants are strongly encouraged to evaluate and incorporate best practices1 for design and management of compost bedded pack barns to ensure estimated GHG reductions will be achieved by the project.

+- b) Installation of slatted floor pit storage manure collection that must be cleaned out at least monthly.

+- 3. Solid separation of manure solids prior to entry into a wet/anaerobic environment (e.g., lagoon, settling pond, settling basin) at a dairy or livestock operation in conjunction with one of the manure treatment and/or storage practices listed below.
+Eligible solid separation technologies include:

+- a) Weeping Wall (system must have a minimum of at least two cells)

+- b) Stationary Screen

+- c) Vibrating Screen

+- d) Screw Press

+- e) Centrifuge

+- f) Roller Drum

+- g) Belt Press/Screen

+- h) Advanced solid-liquid separation assisted by flocculants and/or bead filters.
+This practice must be implemented in conjunction with an existing or new primary mechanical separator.

+- i) Vermifiltration.
+This practice must be implemented in conjunction with an existing or new primary mechanical separator.